aarongustafson/jekyll-webmention_io/README.md

     webmentions: _includes/webmentions/webmentions.html
 ```

+## Pausing Lookups

+Looking up webmentions is a time-consuming process and can really increase your build times.
+We are [looking into options for throttling lookups based on page age](https://github.com/aarongustafson/jekyll-webmention_io/issues/31), but in the meantime you can "pause" lookups by setting `webmentions.pause_lookups` to `true`.

+It’s worth noting this will only pause the lookup end of things.
+Any existing webmentions cached locally will still be used.

 ## Picking up Redirects

 If you’ve ever changed the path to your posts, you may have used [the `jekyll-redirect-from` gem](https://github.com/jekyll/jekyll-redirect-from). `jekyll-webmention_io` will look for a `redirect_from` key in your YAML front matter and automatically include that original URL in any requests for webmentions so none get left behind.